MODM Clinical Database Management

 OBJECTIVES

-SPECIFIC KNOWLEDGE GAINED THROUGH THE COURSE
+SPECIFIC KNOWLEDGE GAINED THROUGH THE PROGRAM

-- Clinical trial monitoring and logistics
+- Clinical Trial Monitoring and Logistics

-- SAS, SQL, and R programming
+- SAS, SQL, and R Programming

-- CDISC and SDTM standards, Risk-Based Monitoring
+- CDISC and SDTM Standards, Risk-Based Monitoring

-- Subcontracting Management in Data Management
+- Outsourcing Management in Data Management

-SPECIFIC SKILLS ACQUIRED THROUGH THE PROGRAM
+SPECIFIC SKILLS GAINED THROUGH THIS PROGRAM

-- ARC's jurisdiction in M1
+- ARC Competency in M1

 - Program these consistency checks using professional software and SAS.

-- Identify and manage risks
+- Identify and Manage Risks

-TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE
+TEACHING SKILLS AND PROFESSIONAL EXPERIENCE

-- Numerous external professional contributors
+- Numerous external professionals

 CAREER OPPORTUNITIES

-IN THE FOLLOWING SECTORS: Pharmaceuticals, veterinary medicine, nutrition, or medical devices
+IN THE FOLLOWING SECTORS: Pharmaceuticals, Veterinary Medicine, Nutrition, or Medical Devices

 Semester 1

-TU – Regulatory and financial aspects, Quality and safety
+TU – Regulatory and Financial Aspects, Quality and Safety

-Introduction to law desirable but not required
+Introduction to Law is recommended but not required

-Financial analysis
+Financial Analysis

 Content and Objectives ofTU

-Legal Environment of Medicines (1 hour)
+Legal Framework for Medicines (1 hour)

 Health Products: Concepts and Regulations (1 hour)